 - what type of discipline the judge should impose.

-The convicted dentist or hygienist then presents testimony and evidence in his/her defense.
+You then present testimony and evidence in your defense.
 This evidence includes any evidence of rehabilitation.

 The ALJ will issue a Written Proposed Decision typically within 30 days after the hearing.
 The decision sets forth the ALJ’s recommendation as to disciplinary actions.
 The Board can either adopt it, modify it, or reject it entirely.